bobidi2/llama_south_park/README.md

 ### LLaMA model

-Then, you get a copy of LLaMA Hugging Face model.
+Then, you get a copy of LLaMA Hugging Face model ([Example](https://huggingface.co/decapoda-research/llama-7b-hf)).
+Note that this is not an original LLaMA model released from Meta.

 ### Training